mondoohq/installer/README.md

                System.Security.Cryptography.Oid...}
 ```

-To verify the integrity of the Mondoo Powershell `install.ps1` script, please use Microsoft's Get-AuthenticodeSignature PowerShell command and compare the SignerCertificate.
+To verify the integrity of the Mondoo PowerShell `install.ps1` script, please use Microsoft's Get-AuthenticodeSignature PowerShell command and compare the SignerCertificate.

 ```powershell
 Get-AuthenticodeSignature .\install.ps1